lucasschott/RL_analysis/README.md

 On environments with half small rewards and only one big reward.

 ## Study 2
-Analyze average reward per step gained by agents who learned with DDPG algorithm on the environments according to the size of the replay buffer
+Analyze average reward per step gained by agents who learned with DDPG algorithm on the environments according to the replay buffer size.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMwMDgwNDE3MywtMTM3MDc5NDM3MiwyMD
+eyJoaXN0b3J5IjpbMTk3Mzg1MDk0MCwtMTM3MDc5NDM3MiwyMD
 ExOTcyMDQ0XX0=
 -->